-Case combines:
+New Holland combines:

-Case combines use control handle switches to adjust the center-link to change the header angle.
+New Holland combines use control handle switches to adjust the center-link to change the header angle.

-1. Hold SHIFT button (A) behind the control handle and press switch (B) to tilt the header forward or press switch (C) to tilt the header back.
+1. Hold SHIFT button (A) behind the control handle and press switch (B) to tilt the header forward to a steeper angle or press switch (C) to tilt the header back to a shallower angle.